 This block is administered through an injection at the side of the neck between the interscalene muscles or just above or below the clavicle.
 This is in general a very safe and effective method of pain relief for the shoulder, arm or hand.
 The block is administered by your anaesthesiologist who will explain the technique to you.

 Stop all food 6 hours pre-operatively as per international guidelines.
-This is to prevent aspiration of gastric content into the lungs causing a potentially life threatening chemical pneumonitis which is usually managed in ICU.
+This is to prevent aspiration of gastric content into the lungs causing a potentially life-threatening chemical pneumonitis which is usually managed in ICU.

-Stop formula milk or non-human milk 6 hours pre-operatively
+Stop formula milk 6 hours pre-operatively

 Stop breast milk 4 hours pre-operatively